 27And after them all, the woman died.

-28Therefore, in the resurrection, whose wife will she be of the seven, for they all had her.”
+28So in the resurrection, whose wife will she be of the seven, since they all had her?”

-29But Jesus answered and said to them, “You are in error, because you do not know the Scriptures, nor the power of God.
+29But Jesus answered and said to them, “You are in error because you do not know the Scriptures or the power of God.

-31But concerning the resurrection of the dead, have you not read what was spoken to you by Yahweh, saying,
+31But concerning the resurrection of the dead, haven’t you read what was spoken to you by God, saying,

-32I Yahweh am the God of Abraham, and the God of Isaac, and the God of Jacob?c God is not the God of the dead, but of the living.”
+32I am the God of Abraham and the God of Isaac and the God of Jacob?d God is not the God of the dead, but of the living.”

-33And having heard that, the multitudes were astonished at his teaching.
+33And having heard that, the crowd was astonished at his teaching.

 34Now when the Pharisees heard that he had silenced the Sadducees, they gathered together

 35and one of them, a lawyer, asked him a question, testing him: